 Get an idea of your landscape layout.

 Take a walk through your landscape during the day and at night.
 Locate key focal points.
-Perhaps a tree you want to highlight, a hardscape feature or water features.
-These are the main features of visual elements of your yard and the first level of light in your landscape.
+Perhaps a tree you want to highlight, a hardscape feature, or water features.
+These are the main features of the visual elements of your yard and the first level of light in your landscape.

 Walk around all areas of your landscape and determine if you want pathway lighting and where you want this lighting.
 Think about the different features of your landscape.
 Do you want to highlight a deck, a door, or something else?
 Landscape lighting in Utah depends on what features you have to highlight.
 Also, think about the seasons.
 Your lighting may be buried in winter snows!